anushkrishnav/anushkrishnav/README.md

 </a>

 * Data analytics :SPSS
-* Data Visualization : Pandas,Matplotlib
+* Data Visualization : Pandas, Matplotlib
+* Frameworks : Flask, Streamlit, Django
+* DBMS : Sqlite, Postgres, Oracle
 * Writer
 * Speaker
 * Won the Best Out of the Box Hack at Hack for Africa: A Microsoft Challenge!